Herpes is a common, lifelong infection that affects over 3 billion people worldwide.

 - Tingling, itching, or burning for several days before sores develop

 - Tender, enlarged, or swollen lymph nodes

 - Mild symptoms of fever

 - Fatigue or a general feeling of being run down

 - Headaches or aches on different parts of the body

 - Lack of appetite or nausea

-Both men and women who contract herpes in their mucosal eye tissues may experience eye pain, discharge or a “gritty” feeling in their eye.
+People who contract herpes in their eye may experience eye pain, redness, discharge or a “gritty” feeling in their eyes.